 When you crack a rib, it changes your life while it heals.
 Although rib fractures usually heal by themselves within a few weeks, we're here if you need additional assistance.
 We want to ensure you get you back to your daily activities, like walking, and making each moment matter.

-Learn about additional causes of rib fractures, what the symptoms are and your treatment options.
+Learn about causes of rib fractures, what the symptoms are and your treatment options.

-Injuries significant enough to break ribs can also cause damage to organs in the chest or belly, such as the lung, liver or spleen.
-One or more ribs may be broken on one or both sides of the chest (you have 12 ribs on each side).
+Injuries significant enough to break your ribs can also cause damage to organs in the chest or belly.
+These organs can include the lung, liver or spleen.

 Some rib fractures, called “stress fractures,” do not happen after an injury.
-Instead, they are caused by a severe cough or a motion people do over and over, like swinging a golf club.
+Instead, you get them when you have a severe cough or a repetitive motion, like swinging a golf club.

 - Mild to severe pain in the area of injury.
 The most common symptom of a rib fracture is pain.
 Some people also have bruising over the injured area as well.

 - Feeling short of breath or unable to catch your breath

 - A stress fracture also causes pain, but the pain usually starts slowly and gets worse over time.

 Rib fractures can cause other significant injuries to internal organs (lungs, liver, spleen).
 You should seek immediate medical attention if you have any of these symptoms:

 - Moderate to severe pain